Typically a family will take out one insurance policy and include all drivers and all cars on the same policy.

 Excluded drivers can always get coverage through their state’s high-risk pool, which provides for such situations.

 This type of coverage is very expensive.

 Named driver exclusions are an excellent way to save on your car insurance premium.
-If the excluded driver goes 3 years without convictions, he or she will likely be eligible for inclusion on the regular policy again.
+If the excluded driver goes three years without convictions, he or she will likely be eligible for inclusion on the regular policy again.

-Getting Coverage For Multiple Drivers
+Purchasing Coverage For Multiple Drivers

 When you are looking for coverage for multiple drivers, it is important to remember several guidelines: